 My prayer for you is that God will come and heal you when you are not looking!
 That you will have a Cabbage, Green Bean and Onion Soup moment according to HIS purposes and will for your life.

 A few months later while ministering in Ellington, Connecticut in 2001, a woman named Bonita gave me a little porcelain bunny nestled safely in a bowl of porcelain light green cabbage leaves.
-Only a loving Heavenly Father, My PAPA GOD could put all that together!
+Only a loving Heavenly Father could or would put all that together!